 Step-by-Step Process

-- Step 2 - In a medium-sized bowl, mix the dry ingredients.
-Sift the flour and cocoa powder to remove any lumps.
-Add the salt, followed by the baking powder, and mix.
+- Step 2 – In a medium-sized bowl, sift the flour and cocoa powder to remove any lumps.
+Add the salt, followed by the baking powder.
+Mix all ingredients together well.
 Set aside.

 - Step 3 - Cream the cannabutter and sugar in a large bowl with a hand mixer or the bowl of an electric mixer for 2-3 minutes until light and fluffy.